 Frequently Asked Questions

 Definitely, this is a great idea.
-First, prepare the meatball mixture as directed in this recipe, roll the meatballs, and bake for about 15 minutes in an air fryer.
+First, prepare the meatball mixture as directed in this recipe, roll the meatballs, and cook for about 12-15 minutes at 350F in the air fryer.

 Can I Make This Recipe Ahead Of Time?